kube-reporting/metering-operator/Documentation/metering-architecture.md

 For user-docs containing a description of the fields, and examples, see [ReportGenerationQueries][reportgenerationqueries].

-When the metering operator sees a new `ReportGenerationQuery` in it's namespace, it will check if the `spec.view.disabled` field is true, if it is, it doesn't do anything with these queries on creation.
+When the metering operator sees a new `ReportGenerationQuery` in its namespace, it will check if the `spec.view.disabled` field is true, if it is, it doesn't do anything with these queries on creation.
 If it's false, then it will create a database view.

 ### Report